gbmhunter/blog/content/programming/microcontrollers/sifive/_index.md

 The _HiFive1 Rev B_ is SiFive's second revision of their first development kit.
 It carries a FE310-G002 _Freedom Everywhere_ SoC (System on Chip).

-{{% img src="sifive-hifive-rev-b-dev-kit-stock-photo.png" width="500px" caption="Photo of the HiFive Rev B development kit.
+{{% figure src="sifive-hifive-rev-b-dev-kit-stock-photo.png" width="500px" caption="Photo of the HiFive Rev B development kit.
 Image from https://www.crowdsupply.com/sifive/hifive1-rev-b, retrieved 2020-12-02." %}}

 ### Specifications